-In the sixteenth century, the church was burned and for some time was without a roof.
-In the 17th century it was repaired, and in 1721 the wooden ceiling was replaced with a vault.
-In the interwar period the church was already neglected and destroyed.
+In the 16th century the church burnt down and for some time it may have been roofless.
+In the 17th century it was repaired, and in 1721, Baroque elements were introduced into its architecture.
+The wooden ceiling of the nave was replaced with a vault, a western annex was added, some windows were transformed and some bricked up.
+In the interwar period, the church was already neglected.
 A thorough renovation took place in 1964-1965.
-The baroque sacristy was demolished, which was replaced by a less-fitting modern annex.
+The Baroque sacristy was then demolished and replaced with an even less fitting modern annex.
 In the 90s of the last century, the church once again required repairs.
-From 2001 to 2003, the romanesque southern portal was restored, the tower was modernized and façades were renovated.
+From 2001 to 2003, the Romanesque south portal was restored, the tower was partially modernized and the facades were renovated.

-The original pre-romanesque church was erected as a small structure consisting of a rectangular nave measuring 3.7 x 5.1 meters and a chancel in the shape of an irregular trapezoid, about 2.3 x 3.4 meters.
-The original height of the perimeter walls of the chancel, which was crowned with a barrel vault, was 5.3 meters, while the nave was at least 6.4 meters high.
+The original pre-Romanesque church was erected as a small structure consisting of a rectangular nave measuring 3.7 x 5.1 meters and a chancel in the shape of an irregular trapezoid, about 2.3 x 3.4 meters.
+The original height of the perimeter walls of the chancel was 5.3 meters, while the nave was at least 6.4 meters high.
 The walls were very irregular and thick about 0.7-0.8 meters.
 The church was illuminated by three windows of an irregular “egg-shape” in the south and three from the north.
-A small window also existed in the eastern wall of the presbytery.
+A small window also existed in the eastern and southern wall of the chancel.
 The entrance portal was located in the west facade.
-The nave was originally covered by a wooden, open roof truss and separated by three steps from the presbytery.
-The interior of the church was probably covered with wall polychromes as early as the pre-Romanesque period, while the floor was made of lime mortar decorated with white-gray mosaic.
+The nave was originally covered by a wooden, open roof truss and separated by three steps from the chancel.
+A barrel vault was used in the chancel.
+The internal facades of the church were probably covered with wall polychromes already in the pre-Romanesque period, and the floor was made of lime mortar decorated with white and gray mosaic.